Senababs/LITA_Training_Documentation/README.md

    - Transfer data to Ms Excel
    - Collect Data from Ms Excel
    - Store Data
-     How query written to get all data in the table Lagos_Store ...Sql
+     - How query written to get all data in the table Lagos_Store
-    [Select * From Lagos_Store]
+       - [Select * From Lagos_Store]
-  ...